Hixie/isd/servers/src/systems-server/README.md

 The connection must have had a successful `login` prior to this message.

-The command is routed to the given asset, which must be owned by the dynasty.
+The command is routed to the given asset, which must either be unowned or owned by the dynasty, must be visible, and whose asset class must be known.
 For details about which commands are available for assets with various features, see the feature definitions below.
 Unless otherwise stated, features do not support any commands.